Micro-Blog

 Disney+ could learn from Bird’s approach.
 By moving the purchase barrier further along the customer journey, they could let potential subscribers really see what they’re missing.
 Let us browse the content, see what’s new, and maybe even watch a trailer or two.
 Build that anticipation, so when it’s time to ask for the subscription, saying “yes” feels almost inevitable.

-An Experience With Online Check-In:
+An Experience with Online Check-In:

 The Missed Opportunity for Inclusivity